 Over 3,700 gardens, country estates and cottages across the country will run open days this year as part of the scheme, with all money raised through admission fees donated to charity.
 In 2017, the National Garden Scheme donated £3 million to charities including Macmillan Cancer Support, Marie Curie and Hospice UK.

-Adam Blunt, Programme Co-ordinator for land-based courses said: “This is a real coup for Moulton College to be part of the prestigious National Open Garden Scheme for the first time, and be recognised alongside some of the country’s finest gardens and venues.
+Adam Blunt, Programme Co-ordinator for land-based courses at Moulton College said: “This is a real coup for the college to be part of the prestigious National Open Garden Scheme for the first time, and be recognised alongside some of the country’s finest gardens and venues.

-“We have some beautiful plants, floral displays and that our staff and students have created and maintained, and look forward to welcoming visitors both locally and from afar to our rural campus.”
+“We have some beautiful plants and floral displays among our gardens that our staff and students have created and maintained, and look forward to welcoming visitors both locally and from afar to our rural campus.”